fachwerk-dev/create-fachwerk/slides/slides.md

 To style the slides, add `class:` to the metadata with Tailwind classes.

-Here's how to make the background yellow:
+Here's how to make the background yellow using [color classes](https://tailwindcss.com/docs/background-color):

 ```